ankitatra/-upset-summer-4401/README.md

 # Bewakoof.com-Clone
 ## [Deployed URL](https://helpful-boba-72cf74.netlify.app/)
+## Fashion Store

 -Ecommerce Website
-Bewakoof is India’s largest Casual Wear and Lifestyle Brand and E-commerce platform.
-Its headquarter is situated in Mumbai, Maharashtra.
-Bewakoof.com was founded in 2012 by Prabhakiran Singh and Siddharth Munot.
+Bewakoof is  Casual Wear and Lifestyle Brand and E-commerce platform.
 The Bewkoof was founded as the Trendy and witty T-Shirt Brand by two IIT Bombay Ex-students.
 In 2012, Bewkoof launched as an E-commerce platform for the youth and its portfolio includes trendy fashion apparel for men and women.

 ---